-Blue Cliff College strongly believes that all students should be treated with courtesy and respect at all times and without exception.
+Blue Cliff College firmly upholds the principle that all students must be treated with courtesy and respect at all times, without exception.

 DISCIPLINARY STANDARDS

 The following are the various degrees of disciplinary standards that can be imposed on students.
 Students charged with disciplinary offenses have the right of due process and appeal (see "Appeals of Student Discipline").